Huntington National Bank Has $19.58 Million Stock Holdings in Comcast Co. (NASDAQ:CMCSA)

-Huntington National Bank trimmed its stake in shares of Comcast Co.
-(NASDAQ:CMCSA) by 4.7% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+Huntington National Bank cut its position in shares of Comcast Co.
+(NASDAQ:CMCSA) by 4.7% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 373,668 shares of the cable giant’s stock after selling 18,245 shares during the quarter.
-Huntington National Bank’s holdings in Comcast were worth $19,581,000 as of its most recent filing with the Securities and Exchange Commission.
+Huntington National Bank’s holdings in Comcast were worth $19,581,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the business.
-Egerton Capital UK LLP bought a new position in shares of Comcast in the third quarter valued at approximately $511,715,000.
-Trian Fund Management L.P. bought a new position in Comcast in the 2nd quarter worth approximately $279,058,000.
-Morgan Stanley raised its position in Comcast by 10.4% in the 3rd quarter.
-Morgan Stanley now owns 35,445,826 shares of the cable giant’s stock worth $1,639,724,000 after purchasing an additional 3,343,311 shares during the last quarter.
-CIBC Private Wealth Group LLC raised its position in Comcast by 37.5% in the 3rd quarter.
-CIBC Private Wealth Group LLC now owns 6,781,683 shares of the cable giant’s stock worth $313,381,000 after purchasing an additional 1,849,897 shares during the last quarter.
-Finally, Nuveen Asset Management LLC raised its position in Comcast by 4.3% in the 3rd quarter.
-Nuveen Asset Management LLC now owns 37,842,865 shares of the cable giant’s stock worth $1,750,611,000 after purchasing an additional 1,554,286 shares during the last quarter.
-82.91% of the stock is currently owned by institutional investors.
+A number of other hedge funds have also recently added to or reduced their stakes in CMCSA.
+Nuveen Asset Management LLC boosted its holdings in Comcast by 4.3% during the third quarter.
+Nuveen Asset Management LLC now owns 37,842,865 shares of the cable giant’s stock valued at $1,750,611,000 after purchasing an additional 1,554,286 shares in the last quarter.
+Morgan Stanley boosted its holdings in Comcast by 10.4% during the third quarter.
+Morgan Stanley now owns 35,445,826 shares of the cable giant’s stock valued at $1,639,724,000 after purchasing an additional 3,343,311 shares in the last quarter.
+Charles Schwab Investment Management Inc. raised its stake in shares of Comcast by 0.5% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 27,876,660 shares of the cable giant’s stock valued at $1,086,634,000 after acquiring an additional 125,700 shares during the last quarter.
+UBS Asset Management Americas Inc. raised its stake in shares of Comcast by 4.0% in the third quarter.
+UBS Asset Management Americas Inc. now owns 22,157,293 shares of the cable giant’s stock valued at $1,024,996,000 after acquiring an additional 860,278 shares during the last quarter.
+Finally, California Public Employees Retirement System raised its stake in shares of Comcast by 2.4% in the third quarter.
+California Public Employees Retirement System now owns 12,995,791 shares of the cable giant’s stock valued at $601,185,000 after acquiring an additional 300,035 shares during the last quarter.
+82.91% of the stock is currently owned by institutional investors and hedge funds.

-In other Comcast news, CEO Jeff Shell sold 5,582 shares of the stock in a transaction dated Wednesday, December 2nd.
-The shares were sold at an average price of $51.23, for a total value of $285,965.86.
-Following the transaction, the chief executive officer now directly owns 348,167 shares of the company’s stock, valued at approximately $17,836,595.41.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-1.35% of the stock is owned by corporate insiders.
+CMCSA has been the subject of a number of research analyst reports.
+Barclays lifted their target price on shares of Comcast from $46.00 to $48.00 and gave the company an “overweight” rating in a research note on Friday, October 16th.
+TD Securities cut shares of Comcast from a “buy” rating to a “hold” rating and set a $54.00 price objective for the company. in a research report on Wednesday, November 25th.
+BidaskClub upgraded shares of Comcast from a “hold” rating to a “buy” rating in a research report on Tuesday, January 5th.
+Smith Barney Citigroup boosted their price objective on shares of Comcast from $52.00 to $54.00 in a research report on Tuesday, November 10th.
+Finally, Rosenblatt Securities boosted their price objective on shares of Comcast from $52.00 to $54.00 and gave the stock a “buy” rating in a research report on Friday, October 30th.
+One investment analyst has rated the stock with a sell rating, nine have issued a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+Comcast has an average rating of “Buy” and an average price target of $50.57.

-Comcast (NASDAQ:CMCSA) last issued its earnings results on Thursday, October 29th.
-The cable giant reported $0.65 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.51 by $0.14.
-The company had revenue of $25.53 billion for the quarter, compared to analysts’ expectations of $24.73 billion.
+Comcast (NASDAQ:CMCSA) last announced its earnings results on Thursday, October 29th.
+The cable giant reported $0.65 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.51 by $0.14.
+The firm had revenue of $25.53 billion during the quarter, compared to analyst estimates of $24.73 billion.
 Comcast had a net margin of 9.90% and a return on equity of 15.45%.
-Comcast’s quarterly revenue was down 4.8% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.79 EPS.
-On average, analysts anticipate that Comcast Co. will post 2.55 earnings per share for the current fiscal year.
+The company’s revenue for the quarter was down 4.8% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.79 EPS.
+Research analysts expect that Comcast Co. will post 2.55 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, January 27th.
-Shareholders of record on Wednesday, January 6th will be issued a $0.23 dividend.
-The ex-dividend date is Tuesday, January 5th.
-This represents a $0.92 annualized dividend and a yield of 1.79%.
-Comcast’s dividend payout ratio is currently 29.39%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, January 27th.
+Investors of record on Wednesday, January 6th will be paid a $0.23 dividend.
+This represents a $0.92 dividend on an annualized basis and a yield of 1.79%.
+The ex-dividend date of this dividend is Tuesday, January 5th.
+Comcast’s payout ratio is presently 29.39%.

-Several research firms recently weighed in on CMCSA.
-Credit Suisse Group boosted their price objective on shares of Comcast from $50.00 to $60.00 and gave the stock an “outperform” rating in a research report on Wednesday, September 23rd.
-Benchmark upped their target price on shares of Comcast from $54.00 to $60.00 and gave the company a “buy” rating in a research report on Tuesday, September 22nd.
-They noted that the move was a valuation call.
-Citigroup upped their target price on shares of Comcast from $49.00 to $52.00 and gave the company a “buy” rating in a research report on Friday, October 16th.
-Morgan Stanley reiterated a “top pick” rating and set a $62.00 target price (up previously from $57.00) on shares of Comcast in a research report on Wednesday, December 16th.
-Finally, TD Securities cut shares of Comcast from a “buy” rating to a “hold” rating and set a $54.00 target price for the company. in a research report on Wednesday, November 25th.
-One research analyst has rated the stock with a sell rating, nine have given a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Comcast presently has an average rating of “Buy” and a consensus price target of $50.57.
+In other news, CEO Jeff Shell sold 5,582 shares of the company’s stock in a transaction dated Wednesday, December 2nd.
+The shares were sold at an average price of $51.23, for a total value of $285,965.86.
+Following the sale, the chief executive officer now directly owns 348,167 shares of the company’s stock, valued at approximately $17,836,595.41.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+1.35% of the stock is currently owned by corporate insiders.

 Comcast Corporation operates as a media and technology company worldwide.
 It operates through Cable Communications, Cable Networks, Broadcast Television, Filmed Entertainment, Theme Parks, and Sky segments.
 The Cable Communications segment offers cable services, including high-speed Internet, video, voice, wireless, and security and automation services to residential and business customers under the Xfinity brand; and advertising services.